Skip to content

 the ip address assigned to the device

-usage: control_device.py get_thermostat_state [-h] [-v] -d DEVICE_ID -l DEVICE_KEY -i
+usage: control_device.py get_shutter_state [-h] [-v] -c DEVICE_TYPE [-k TOKEN] -d DEVICE_ID [-l DEVICE_KEY] -i IP_ADDRESS

 options: